 Having this option open would diminish the cost of litigation for registries, potentially allowing registries to start arbitration procedures at a location which is more amenable to them than Los Angeles, California (although Los Angeles itself could remain an option.)

-From ICANN’s perspective, the only risk associated with such a change is related to the prerogatives given to the courts of the seat of the arbitration in matters of challenge of the award, for example.
-Indeed, only the courts of the seat are competent to entertain a challenge of the arbitral award.
+From ICANN’s perspective, the only risk associated with such a change is having to deal with a different lex arbitri than that of California.
+Indeed, he courts of the seat of the arbitration are competent to order interim relief and hear challenges to the award, among other things.

-Finally, the options given in the “venue menu” could correspond to ICANN’s own regions (e.g. one venue per region.)
+Finally, the options given in the “venue menu” could correspond to ICANN’s own regions as defined in ICANN’s bylaws, that is ICANN could offer at least one venue per region.

 RECOMMENDATION